Support this project with the youtube button.

 For the Fruitarian Interviews project, I have composed 55 questions in 5 sections: Introduction (10), Ethics (30), Lifestyle (5), Diet (5), Conclusions (5).
 Most of them are ethical questions, not the ethical dilemmas though - I tend to find those a bit too artificial and restrictive.
 Some questions are hard (for me anyway), sorry for that.

-My goal is to gather answers to the same questions from various interesting people, so we all could learn about different perspectives on the important (in my opinion) topics.
-I started asking fruitarians, vegans and vegetarians I know, and and I hope to add interviews frequently.
+My goal is to gather answers to the same questions from various interesting people, so we all could learn about different perspectives on these topics and gather ideas for our own development and an open discussion.

 If you want to participate, please send me your reasons, and follow these instructions upon agreement.